Early intervention in health settings

 Improving GP early identification, supportive and referral of and other culturally diverse women experiencing family violence.

-Redevelopment of Victorian risk assessment and management framework for family violence.
+Consultancy to assist redevelopment of Victorian risk assessment and management framework for family violence.

 Implementation of a comprehensive educational program for general practitioners in the north-west Melbourne region.